StOlafR/Workshop2021/index.md

-# Welcome to the St. Olaf Stats and Data Science R Bootcamp
+# Welcome to the Stats and Data Science R Workshop!

-We're so glad you've committed yourself to learning R, which we believe is the most useful, powerful, and flexible statistical software out there!
-On this page you will find many of the resources used throughout the week.
-All of the original files can be found directly on the [St. Olaf RStudio server](https://r.stolaf.edu/) in the `Workshop 101 summer21` folder.
-Those files in their pdf form are listed here, as well as some additonal tip, resources, and learning materials.
+We're so glad you have a desire to learn R!
+You are well on your way to adding a powerful tool to your data analysis skill set.
+On this page you will find helpful information and additional resources to those presented this week.
+Remember, all of the code and examples used in the workshop can be found directly on the [St. Olaf RStudio server](https://r.stolaf.edu/) in the `Workshop 101 summer21` folder.

 > Enjoy your R experience!!